Advisory and Statutory Bodies

 In her 2017 Policy Address, the Chief Executive announced that the Government will appoint more young people to various Government boards and committees with the aim of increasing the overall ratio of young members (i.e. persons who are aged between 18 and 35) to 15% within the current-term Government.
 As at June 2019, 10.9% of the appointed non-official post-holders with age information were aged 35 or below on their first appointment to the relevant advisory and statutory bodies (Relevant figures).

 The Government regularly keeps in view the composition and operation of the advisory and statutory bodies to ensure that they meet the needs of the community.
 A reasonable turnover of membership is generally maintained to ensure the inflow of new ideas.
 At the same time, these bodies adopt a number of transparency measures, including issuing press releases, holding press briefings, opening up meetings, and providing meeting materials and documents for access of the public and uploading the relevant information onto the Internet, so as to promote the public's understanding of their work.
 The membership lists of all these bodies are also uploaded onto the Internet as the Civil and Miscellaneous List to facilitate public inspection of the relevant information.

 To secure public views and participation, the Government has been encouraging the public to participate in the work of the advisory and statutory bodies.
-Interested individuals can indicate their willingness in participation by downloading and filling in a curriculum
+Interested individuals can indicate their willingness in participation by completing a

-vitae form and subsequently mailing their personal information to the Government for inclusion in a centralised database which contains the membership records of non-official members serving on these bodies as well as the personal data of those interested individuals.
+curriculum vitae form and submitting it online or mailing the completed form to the Government for inclusion in a centralised database which contains the membership records of non-official members serving on these bodies as well as the personal data of those interested individuals.
 The database serves as a useful reference for relevant Bureaux/Departments when appointing members to the advisory and statutory bodies under their purview.